 Common stock held by an individual Non-U.S. Holder at the time of death and common stock held by entities the property of which is potentially includible in such an individual's gross estate for U.S. federal estate tax purposes will be included in such Non-U.S. Holder's gross estate for U.S. federal estate tax purposes, unless an applicable estate tax treaty provides otherwise.
-Under current law, no estate tax is imposed on amounts included in the taxable estate of decedents of decedents after December 31, 2010 will be subject to U.S. federal estate tax at a maximum rate of 55%.
-Congress may pass legislation amending the U.S. federal estate tax, and any such changes may apply retroactively.
+Under current law, no estate tax is imposed on amounts included in the taxable estate of decedents dying in calendar year 2010.
+Generally, amounts included in the taxable estate of decedents after December 31, 2010 will be subject to U.S. federal estate tax at a maximum rate of 55%.
+Congress may pass legislation amending the U.S. federal estate tax rates, or other aspects of the U.S. federal estate tax, and any such changes may apply retroactively.